prcutler/the-bootloader/_drafts/trailer-script.md

 ### Version 1
 Paul: Hi, I’m Paul Cutler, host of The CircuitPython Show.

 Tod: And I’m Tod Kurt.
-Together we’ll be bringing you The Bootloader, where we each share a few things we found interesting.
+Together we're bringing you The Bootloader, where we each share a few things we found interesting.

 Paul: The interesting things might be a bit of news, sharing a cool project, or a product review.